maizakabir/Bistro-Central-Website/README.md

 # Bistro-Central-Website
-Website for upcoming bistro, Bistro Central
+Website for new bistro, Bistro Central.
+(Bistro Central is a real bistro, owned by a relative, whose permission I have to use these pictures and information.)